-The Public Draft of the Western Oregon State Forest Habitat Conservation Plan and the draft Environmental Impact Statement prepared by NOAA Fisheries
+The public draft of the Western Oregon State Forest Habitat Conservation Plan is available to view:

 Background

-Like any landowner, ODF must comply with the federal and state Endangered Species Acts while managing to provide the social, economic and environmental benefits required by the Greatest Permanent Value rule (OAR 629-035-0020).
-ODF currently achieves this through a process called “take avoidance."
-This approach requires extensive and costly species surveys, resulting in shifting protections that, over time, is likely to limit the quality and durability of the habitat provided.
-It also creates more uncertainty around the long-term financial viability of managing state forests for the benefits required by law.
-An HCP potentially can improve certainty around outcomes for timber harvest, conservation, county revenues, and other public values articulated in greatest permanent value.
+As a landowner, ODF must comply with the Endangered Species Act (ESA).
+The agency is also required to provide for the social, economic and environmental benefits required by the Greatest Permanent Value rule (OAR 629-035-0020).
+This stewardship approach to land management provides habitat for many threatened and endangered species across state forest lands.
+ODF currently strives to protect these species through a process called “take avoidance."
+This approach requires extensive and costly species surveys, resulting in shifting protections that, over time, are likely to limit the quality and durability of the habitat provided.
+It also creates more uncertainty around the long-term financial viability of managing state forests for the economic benefits articulated in the Greatest Permanent Value Rule.

 ODF recognizes that state and federal wildlife agencies have a vested interested in the development of an HCP, as well as policy technical expertise that would strengthen this long-term regulatory document.
 As such, the department formed a multi-agency governance structure consisting of a Steering Committee, which provides policy direction and oversight of the HCP process, and a Scoping Team of technical experts charged with developing the conservation strategies to be considered in a potential HCP.
 Each planning team has representatives from: